Hurricane Maria death toll is thousands higher than official count, study says

 Related

 "There are many deaths caused by poor crisis management," she tweeted.
-Adding in another post, "It took too long to understand the need for an appropriate response was NOT about politics but about saving lives."
+In another post, she added, "It took too long to understand the need for an appropriate response was NOT about politics but about saving lives."

 He said he welcomed "all studies" and noted the decision to bring in George Washington University to conduct an independent review.

-"Certainly, one of the main objectives that we’ve had and that we’ve established is to significantly improve our public health care response to a natural disaster with the objective not only to have better clearer data in the death toll, that is just part of it, the main part of it is to have a better overall response so that we can save more lives, so that we can attend to people’s needs," he said.
+"Certainly, one of the main objectives that we’ve had and that we’ve established is to significantly improve our public health care response to a natural disaster, with the objective not only to have better, clearer data in the death toll," he said.
+"The main part of it is to have a better overall response so that we can save more lives, so that we can attend to people’s needs."

 "We want the real number to come out," he added.
-"We had a protocol that really was sub-par and we recognize it, and now towards the future we want to make sure that’s it's effective."
+"We had a protocol that really was subpar and we recognize it, and now towards the future we want to make sure that it's effective."